MicroEJ/docs/PlatformDeveloperGuide/vgMatrix.rst

 Functional Description
 ======================

-The Matrix module implements the framework of the MicroVG `Matrix <https://repository.microej.com/javadoc/microej_5.x/apis/ej/microvg/Matrix.html>`_.
+The Matrix module implements the framework of the MicroVG `Matrix`_.
 It provides Low-Level APIs that manipulate the matrices: fill an identity matrix, do a translation, a rotation, or a scaling and concatenate two matrices.

 A matrix is a 3x3 matrix, and its elements are encoded in ``float`` (32-bit values):